aaron-grau/curic/react/projects/todos/README.md

 + Create a `mapDispatchToProps` function
   + Create a prop called `requestTodos` whose value is a call to `dispatch`, passing the result of a call to your `requestTodos` action creator
 + Pass your `mapStateToProps` and `mapDispatchToProps` functions to `connect`
-+ Call the result of this `connect` function with your `TodoList` component as an argument
++ Call the result of this `connect` function with your `TodoList` presentational component as an argument
 + Export the result of this function call

 Your code should look like the following: